Vikings vs Bears Prediction — AI Finds CAN'T MISS NFL Lines & Props (Sep 08)

 Minnesota vs. Chicago Odds

-AI algorithm Remi is pouring through mountains of data on each team.
-In fact, anytime the Minnesota vs Chicago trends are analyzed, there’s always several intriguing angles to key in on.
-Not to mention games played at extreme altitude can often follow normal, predictable patterns.
+Remi is pouring through tons of stats on each team.
+In fact, anytime the Minnesota vs Chicago trends are analyzed, there’s always several intriguing trends to key in on.
+Not to mention games played at extreme hostile environments seemingly never follow normal, predictable betting trends.

 Minnesota vs Chicago Opening Odds